 This post was published October 29, 2019

 Olivia serves as Denver Institute’s development associate and 5280 Fellowship coordinator.
-She has a spirit of generosity, focused on inviting people into the abundant joy of investing in God’s good work.
 Prior to joining DIFW, Olivia worked in technology sales, event planning, and nonprofit ministry.
 After living abroad in Italy, Olivia has a deep appreciation for a large scoop of gelato, a nice glass of Chianti, and experiencing other cultures.
-She graduated summa cum laude from Texas Christian University, holding a BBA in Marketing from the Neeley School of Business.
+She graduated summa cum laude from Texas Christian University, holding a BBA in Marketing from the Neeley School of Business, and is pursuing her MA in Christian Formation & Soul Care from Denver Seminary.